 Starting a hot dog cart service doesn’t require a business degree.
 Certain skills and experiences can increase the chances that your business will be a success.

 Food preparation and handling experience.
 A cart owner who has previous food preparation and handling experience will be better prepared to implement safe food handling procedures.
 Cart owners may also be required to earn a food safety certification through an accredited program as approved by their state’s regulations.

 Interpersonal skills.
-Vendors who are animated and who can easily strike up a conversation with customers deliver a superior buying experience.
+Vendors who are animated and can easily strike up a conversation with customers deliver a superior buying experience.
 These interactions are an important part of earning customer loyalty.

 Physical health.
 Manning a hot dog cart is physically demanding, especially when these carts are operating for long hours in the hot sun.
 Cart owners will benefit from physical health and fitness.

 Management experience.
-If a cart owner decides to expand the business and hire employees, then previous hiring, training, and management experience will be valuable.
+If a cart owner decides to expand the business and hire employees, previous hiring, training, and management experience will be valuable.

 Costs to Start a Hot Dog Cart